thomasbechet/mini3d/docs/ECS.md

 Any structural change prevent parallelism.
 A structural change occurs on the following actions :
-- create / destroy entity
+- creating / destroying entity
-- add / remove component
+- adding / removing component
-- add / remove singleton
+- adding / removing singleton
+- transfering entity from / to another scene

+### Entity and ownership

+An entity is a combinaison of index and a version.
+The index is unique within a scene.

 ## System Execution Model